“Diversify your portfolio” has become the buzzword recently.

 There is strong evidence that you can only reduce your risk to a certain point beyond which there is no further benefit from diversification.

-The study mentioned above wasn’t suggesting that buying any 20 stocks equates with optimum diversification.
+The study mentioned above wasn’t suggest that buying any 20 stocks equates with optimum diversification.

 Financially speaking, this means you are buying stocks that are uncorrelated – stocks that move in different directions during different times.